nhscc/problem-statements/2023/inbdpa/inbdpa-part-1.md

 Authenticated users can also add and remove other users as [connections](#requirement-9) from this view.
-There is currently no permission system requirement, so any user can connect to or disconnect from any other user at any time.
+There is currently no permission system requirement yet, so any user can connect to or disconnect from any other user at any time.

 ### Profile URLs